hector-crawler/crawler-controller/README.md

 Your Raspberry Pi needs to be accessible via SSH.

-On your local development machine, create `upload-env.sh` inside `./scripts` based on `upload-env.example.sh` and configure your connection.
+On your local development machine, run `pixi run upload --new` to configure your connection.

 ### Build and run